SR&ED Capital Expenditures Policy

 All or substantially all (ASA) is generally accepted to mean 90% or more.
 Generally, where an expenditure is ASA, the total amount of the expenditure is deductible.

-For SR&ED capital property, the ASA test will be met where it is determined that, the property's anticipated use for other purposes during its operating time in its expected useful life does not exceed 10%, or if it is intended that not less than 90% of the value of the property is to be consumed in the prosecution of SR&ED carried on in Canada (see sections 3.2.1 and 3.2.2).
+- It is intended that not less than 90% of the value of the property is to be consumed in the prosecution of SR&ED carried on in Canada

 4.2 Operating time

-SR&ED use of SR&ED capital property should be determined as a percentage of the total operating time on an annual basis.
+SR&ED use of SR&ED property should be determined as a percentage of the total operating time on a tax year basis.
 The term operating time is not defined in the Income Tax Act but generally means the time the equipment usually runs or functions during the tax year.

-Time spent to set up equipment for SR&ED activities and time spent to switch the equipment back to another use will usually be considered to be operating time in which the equipment is used for the prosecution of SR&ED carried on in Canada, as long as it is reasonable in the circumstances.
-The time that the machine is idle is not included in the calculation (is not considered operating time).
+Time spent to set up equipment for SR&ED and time spent to switch the equipment back to another use will usually be considered to be operating time in which the equipment is used for the prosecution of SR&ED carried on in Canada, as long as it is reasonable in the circumstances.
+The time that the machine is idle is not included in the calculation because it is not considered operating time.

 Whether equipment is used for the prosecution of SR&ED carried on in Canada during its operating time is a question of fact that can only be determined on a case-by-case basis.
 The onus is on the claimant to maintain documentation, such as a logbook, which would support the SR&ED use of the equipment for the period (see section 11.0).